7RU7H/Archive/Security-Disciplines/Physical-Security/Physical-Security.md

 ## Introduction

+[Wikipedia -  Lock picking](https://en.wikipedia.org/wiki/Lock_picking) refers to Lock picking as two word as: *"the practice of unlocking a [lock](https://en.wikipedia.org/wiki/Lock_(security_device) "Lock (security device)") by manipulating the components of the lock device without the original key."*

-- TOOOL, The Open Organisation Of Lockpickers at [https://toool.us/](https://toool.us/)
+- TOOOL, The Open Organisation Of Lock pickers at [https://toool.us/](https://toool.us/)
 - [https://www.locksmiths.co.uk/locksmith-terminology-parts-of-locks/](https://www.locksmiths.co.uk/locksmith-terminology-parts-of-locks/) or the local mirror [[Locksmith-Terminology]]